rishabh-2bit/rishabh-2bit/README.md

 - 👋 Hi, I’m @rishabh-2bit
-- 👀 I’m interested in java, Spring boot, microservices, reactjs and cutting eadge technologies.
+- 👀 I’m interested in java, Spring boot, microservices, reactjs and cutting edge technologies.
 - 🌱 I’m currently working on spring boot and reactjs and would love to learn python.
 - 💞️ I’m looking to collaborate on different aspiring project on javascript and java and its frameworks.
 - 📫 How to reach me - rishab2677@gmail.com